 The story of Queensland is so different you’d think it played out in another country, at another time.
 Here, we had a prime minister and a premier falling over each other to schmooze an Indian billionaire with a questionable reputation, because he promised to create 10,000 jobs around his planned Carmichael mine in the middle of the Great Artesian Basin.

-Neither the prime minister nor the premier could see that a government-supported renewable energy industry would easily generate 3 times as many jobs in the sunshine state, and they would grow in number over time while mining jobs would fall victim to robotic automation.
+Neither the prime minister nor the premier could see that a government-supported renewable energy industry would easily generate 3 times as many jobs in the sunshine state.
+Plus they would grow in number over time while mining jobs would fall victim to robotic automation.

 Even without government leadership, the number of jobs in renewable energy in the Queensland almost doubled from 2016 to 2018 to reach more than 5,000, according to The Guardian.
 Most of this increase was due to large-scale solar projects, and the Clean Energy Regulator is predicting further vigorous growth.

 Adani originally claimed its Carmichael mine would produce 60 million tons of coal per annum, and create 10,000 jobs.
-In 2015 a spokesman conceded that the mine would create just 1,464 new jobs (direct and indirect) for the mine and the railway, as the projected output from the mine was reduced to 10 million tons a year.
+In 2015 a spokesman conceded that the mine would create just 1,464 new jobs (direct and indirect) for the mine and the railway.
+Due to the projected output from the mine was reduced to 10 million tons a year.

 Adani also told investors that the project would be automated from mine to port.
-Mining is one of the most highly automated industries, as Rio Tinto has shown with its AutoHaul fleet of autonomous trains transporting iron ore from mines to ports in the Pilbara.
+Mining is one of the most highly automated industries.
+Rio Tinto has shown this with its AutoHaul fleet of autonomous trains.
+Transporting iron ore from mines to ports in the Pilbara.
 There are 240 four-hundred-ton autonomous trucks operating in Western Australian mines and the number is rising.

-Rio Tinto’s fleets of trains and trucks is operated from a control centre in Perth, which has become the hub for most mining services in Western Australia, according to ABC News.
+Rio Tinto’s fleets of trains and trucks is operated from a control centre in Perth.
+This has now become the hub for most mining services in Western Australia, according to ABC News.
 Yet even without automation cutting job numbers, mining is not a major source of jobs in Queensland.

-This Guardian article covers the most recent job figures being quoted by Adani and government ministers and they vary from 800 to 1500 at the low end, to 6750 including indirect jobs.
+This Guardian article covers the most recent job figures being quoted by Adani and government ministers.
+They vary from 800 to 1500 at the low end, to 6750 including indirect jobs.
 The real number is anyone’s guess.

-Premier Annastacia Palaszczuk decided early on to take the easy way out, supporting Adani and promising 10,000 jobs for North Queensland.
-Then Opposition Leader, Bill Shorten, decided to sit on the fence, indicating tacit support for Adani’s mine as long as it met the conditions set by Queensland’s Department of Environment and Science.
+Premier Annastacia Palaszczuk decided early on to take the easy way out.
+By supporting Adani and promising 10,000 jobs for North Queensland.
+Then Opposition Leader, Bill Shorten, decided to sit on the fence, indicating tacit support for Adani’s mine.
+As long as it met the conditions set by Queensland’s Department of Environment and Science.